 STAFF: The waiver will not violate specific guidelines of Plan 2040 as Plan 2040 encourages adequate buffering between uses which are of substantially different intensity or density.
-The required screening will be provided as well as a retaining wall.
+The required screening and planting material is proposed to be provided.

 (c) The extent of the waiver of the regulation is the minimum necessary to afford relief to the applicant; and